+where $\text{\rm{Lip}}_{1}$ stands for the class of $1$-Lipschitz functions $\mathbb{R}\to \mathbb{R}$.
 Theorem \ref{thm:main}, our main result, is a bound on the normal approximation of $L$ in $d(\cdot,\cdot)$, denoting either the Wasserstein or Kolmogorov metric, that holds under broad conditions on the forbidden regions and underlying point process.
 Its immediate corollary, in conjunction with the variance lower bound of Theorem \ref{prop:variance}, provides the following result for the two motivating examples just introduced.

 \begin{corollary} Let $\X=B(0,1)$, and suppose that $\eta_t$ is either a Poisson process with intensity~$t$ on $\X$, or a binomial process of $t$ independent and uniformly distributed points on $\X$, and let $F_{t}:=L(\eta_t)$ for $t \ge 1$, where $L(\cdot)$ is given in \eqref{eq:defLalpha} with $\psi(x,y)=\|x-y\|^\alpha$ for some $\alpha \ge 0$.
 Then for the Gabriel graph and the relative neighborhood graph, there exists a constant $C >0$ such that